nodejitsu/node-cloudservers/README.md

 Once you're working with servers that are already active there are several operations that you can perform on it:

 #### destroy
-The 'destroy' method will delete a server from your Rackspace account.
+The 'destroy' method will delete a server from your [Rackspace CloudServer][4] account.
 <pre>
   server.destroy(function () {
     // Server has now been destroyed